-- We will typically allocate a senior lawyer to oversee the Matter and a lawyer with principal direct day‐to‐day responsibility for the Matter.
-We may use the services of other or additional lawyers as we consider necessary or appropriate for the efficient conduct of the Matter.
+- We will typically allocate a senior lawyer to oversee the Matter.
+We may use the services of additional lawyers as we consider necessary or appropriate for the efficient conduct of the Matter.

 - These Standard Terms and Conditions of Engagement supersede any prior written or oral agreements between you and us and unless we otherwise agree in writing, these Standard Terms and Conditions of Engagement contain our entire agreement for rendering professional services.
-You acknowledge and agree that we may in our sole discretion, at any time and from time to time, change these terms, and if we do so, we will post any such changes on our website.
-Your continued instructions following any such change shall be deemed and constitutes your acceptance of those changes.
+You acknowledge and agree that we may in our sole discretion, at any time and from time to time, change these terms, and if we do so, we will post any such changes on our website: https://www.conyers.com.
+Your continued instructions following any such change will constitute your acceptance of those changes.

-- Telephone, facsimile, printer, and photocopier usage will be billed to you as disbursements, as will courier and delivery charges, hotel and travel costs (if relevant), VAT where applicable, and all other out‐of‐pocket expenses reasonably incurred in handling the Matter.
+- You will be responsible for courier and delivery charges, hotel and travel costs (if relevant), and all other out‐of‐pocket expenses reasonably incurred in handling the Matter.
 You will be charged office disbursements generated by the Firm, on a provision basis and/or as a fixed percentage of the total fees as appropriate.
 These disbursements include for example: charges for photocopying, printing, scanning, document production, telephone and faxes) which are not charged directly to the engagement.
 You are also responsible for all costs and expenses (including government filing fees) we may advance on your behalf.
 VAT will be included where applicable.

 - All our fees, costs and expenses are net of any applicable withholding taxes or surcharges.

 - We may at any time prior to or during the engagement request a retainer from you for the performance of our services.
 If our request is refused, we reserve the right not to accept instructions or not to act further for you, as the case may be.
 Any such retainer monies are a deposit for payment of a portion of the legal fees and costs and unless otherwise agreed may be drawn down for the payment of particular invoices.
 The nature of the retainer will be established at the commencement of the Matter.